Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/Internship.md

   </summary>

   <p>
-    During the summer of 2025, as an Applied Science intern at Amazon AI, I worked on dynamic LLM routing for multi-step reasoning tasks in collaboration with Prof. Aviral Kumar.
+    <br> During the summer of 2025, as an Applied Science intern at Amazon AI, I worked on dynamic LLM routing for multi-step reasoning tasks in collaboration with Prof. Aviral Kumar.
 In this work, we introduced an approach for targeted, stepwise routing that escalates only critical steps to stronger, more expensive LLMs, intervening precisely where the partial reasoning trace risks diverging from a correct solution.
 Our key insight is that targeted step-level interventions can fundamentally improve inference efficiency by limiting expensive calls to those steps where stronger models prevent cascading errors.
   </p>

   <p align="center">